dogue/evaporust/README.md

 > CLI tool for cleaning up all those Rust projects you're totally going to work on at some point.

+Evaporust scans for existing Rust projects (any directory containing a `Cargo.toml`) and runs `cargo clean` on them.

 ## Install

 ```sh